-- 1. Visible protein hazes are occasionally precipitated by elevated temperatures in marginally heatstabilized wines.
-These hazes constitute only an aesthetical flaw, but over-stabilizing a wine against their appearance can hide damage to its sensory qualities. - 2.
-Temperatures above 60°F (16°C) may stimulate the growth of dormant microbes, leading to off-flavors, hazes, and excess carbon dioxide. - 3.
-Temperature fluctuations test the integrity and position of the bottle closure, especially corks, and can lead to the introduction of air to wine, with rapid spoilage following. - 4.
+- 3. Temperature fluctuations test the integrity and position of the bottle closure, especially corks, and can lead to seepage, leakage, and possible introduction of air to wine, with subsequent spoilage of aroma and flavor constituents. - 4.
 Leakage and seepage of wine past the closure caused by excessive temperatures and resulting headspace pressure will damage the label and other packaging materials and may make the wine un-saleable. - 5.
 Storage at elevated temperature may cause excessive extraction of (off-) odors from the bottle closures as well as increased scavenging and loss of protective sulfur dioxide or certain wine aromas. - 6.
 Early experience with shipping barrels of wine in excessive heat produced accelerated oxidation.
 A significant browning of white wines, with aldehydic aromas of Spanish Sherry, caramel and nuttiness, was given the name "Madeirization".
-This is usually a grave defect unless the wine was intended to be an oxidized style (e.g., Madeira, Sherry, Port) in the first place. - 7.
-Most wines naturally contain traces of a precursor to a probable human carcinogen, ethyl carbamate, that can form at accelerated rates at elevated temperatures, especially above 86°F (30°C).
+This is usually a grave defect unless the wine was intended to be an oxidized style (e.g., Madeira, Sherry, Port) in the first place. - Most wines naturally contain traces of a precursor to a probable human carcinogen, ethyl carbamate, that can form at accelerated rates at elevated temperatures, especially above 86°F (30°C). - 8.
+High temperatures also test the integrity of sparkling wine bottles by causing the already high pressures (≈90 psi (6,000 hPa)) to rise dramatically.
+Consequently, loss of sparkling wine by bottle bursting is reported as a result of high temperature exposure.